 Rob Ewart President

-Rob only discovered the pleasure of Rock'n'Roll dancing just a few months before the demise of Just Rock.
-He credits Kevin & Carol Ross of the Fourmost Dance Company for stimulating his interest in the more technical aspects of this form of dancing.
+Teenage Rob had admired the Rock dancers in the ‘60s but, being a Mod then, he never really learned how.
+Much later he discovered that Rock'n'Roll dancing was still very much alive.
+He joined Just Rock just a few months before it closed.
+Rob credits Kevin & Carol Ross of the Fourmost Dance Company for stimulating his interest in the more technical aspects of this form of dancing.

 Annette Niven Secretary

 Annette loves all forms of dance and it has been her main hobby throughout her life.
 She started dancing at an early age; learning ballet and tap when young.
 She took up ballroom dancing in her mid-